Statistical significance in choice modelling: computation, usage and reporting

-The discussion above has shown the crucial role that $p$-values play in the decisions made by the analyst.
-While $p$-values obtained from LR and LM tests are unambiguous in their meaning (given the one-sided nature of these tests), the same is not true for Wald tests and thus $t$-ratios.
-An analyst needs to make an informed decision on whether a one-sided or two-sided test is used, i.e. how $\mathbf{H_1}$ is defined.
-If an analyst uses a two-sided test for a parameter with a clear sign assumption where a one-sided test would be more appropriate, then the $p$-value will be multiplied by a factor of $2$, reducing the likelihood of rejecting $\mathbf{H_0}$, and thus increasing the likelihood of a type II error.

-A crucial step in the statistical test process is thus the decision the analyst makes for $\alpha_{\text{type I}}$, i.e. the selection of the significance level.
+As discussed earlier, statistical tests are used to decide whether there is enough evidence in support of $\mathbf{H_1}$ to reject $\mathbf{H_1}$.
+In this process, an analyst needs to balance the risks of type I and type II errors.
+A crucial step in the statistical test process is the decision the analyst makes for $\alpha_{\text{type I}}$, i.e. the selection of the significance level.
 It is very customary to set $\alpha_{\text{type I}}=0.05$, and many analysts use that level mechanically in their decisions of which parameters to retain in their models when looking at $t$-ratios, or to decide whether or not to reject a restricted model.
 Such a mechanical malpractice should be avoided.
 The selection of $\alpha_{\text{type I}}$ should depend on a mix of the plausibility of the null hypothesis and the cost of making a wrong decision.
 In classical hypothesis testing, the plausibility of the null hypothesis is very high, justifying small $\alpha_{\text{type I}}$, but this is not true for specification tests, such as the ones we face in model building.